AdroitBit/small-CSI-Localization/README.md

 # smalll-CSI-Localization

-CSI Location as an example?
+CSI Localization as an example?

+The goal is to display CSI-localization map on frontend webpage.